Max Roth Center 570-408-7856 (T) 570-408-3626 (F) Email

 This program is designed to enhance exposure to a broad variety of topics related to international affairs, health services, public health, issues related to the United Nations Millennium Goals and international development in Africa.
 Students will be expected to keep daily journal entries and will also be given reading assignments and journal topics while in Tanzania.
 All students will have done an initial paper on a social or health issue in Tanzania during a required pre-trip course component.
 While in Tanzania, students will be required to do ethnographic research on this topic in order to revise and rewrite this research paper using their in-country experience during the program.

 There are no prerequisites for this trip other than successful completion of the mandatory pre-trip presentations on East Africa, which precede the study abroad program.
-These present an overview of African history and geography while focusing on East Africa issues.
+These present an overview of African history, culture, and geography while focusing on East Africa issues.
 Students will develop an ethnographic research proposal while in this course in preparation for the summer study abroad experience.

 - March 15, 2014 | $1000 deposit due